JDuchniewicz/website-hugo/content/posts/26-02-21-cpp-to-rust.md

 ## Introduction
 #### [Original Chapter 1]

-#### Update 1.03.21
+#### Update
 Thank you wholeheartedly for the support and the comments on this post.
 Some mistakes were fixed and some things are now better clarified.
-Also thanks to soruh for the [optimization PR] to the repository.
+Also thanks to soruh for the [optimization PR] to the repository (already merged).
 The relevant benchmarks are mentioned there and the code is parallelized with [rayon].
 If you are interested in the discussion take a look [here].
+The main branch contains some improvements over the original code in this post, so check it out for some cool things such as Rust macros or the aforementioned parallelization.

 Every programmer wants to feel loved (yes I am looking at you!), be it by others or yourself.
 Usually you *really* love yourself when you accomplish something you are proud of.
 That is why from time to time programmers tend to learn languages (be it programming or spoken ones - unless you can talk to your fridge in assembly of course) or challenge themselves and write tough and unintelligible pieces of code which do something amazing.
 If you are like me and were always amazed by how the computer can render something resembling real life instead of just 2D graphics, you came to the right place!